A unique combination of mail order of rare plants, introduction of new species to the UK and research for new varieties and propagation techniques.

 We have always been fascinated by the magnificent specimens of Maidenhair Tree (Ginkgo biloba), Monkey Puzzle Tree (Araucaria araucana) and Dawn Redwood (Metasequoia glyptostroboides).
 We first started to grow these living fossil trees and found them surprisingly versatile as they can be planted in the garden but they also work as patio plant, bonsai or even as a hedge!
 There are very old Ginkgo trees living in Hiroshima, which even survived the atomic blast.
 These images show the process of growing plants on our nursery.
 We love them so much, we even named our nursery after the Jurassic era, when these guys already been around and fed dinosaurs.

 Both of us come from a scientific background, we have learnt how to select the best plants from seed to help maintain nature’s genetic diversity.
 We specialise in unusual and rarely available woody edibles, rare fruits, but also dendrologically interesting ornamental woody trees, shrub species and Mediterranean patio and conservatory plants which are not often seen for sale.
+We even introduced new species to the UK.

 We are based in North Wales in the lower part of the Vale of Clwyd, about 6miles from the Irish Sea, at an altitude of 60m.